ibexa/documentation-developer/docs/guide/http_cache.md

 // Inside a controller action
 $response = new Response();
-$response->setVary('X-User-Hash');
+$response->setVary('X-User-Context-Hash');
 ```

 [FOSHttpCacheBundle's user context feature](http://foshttpcachebundle.readthedocs.org/en/latest/features/user-context.html) is activated by default.

 Name of the [user hash header is configurable in FOSHttpCacheBundle](http://foshttpcachebundle.readthedocs.org/en/latest/reference/configuration/user-context.html).
-By default eZ Platform sets it to `**X-User-Hash**`.
+By default eZ Platform sets it to `**X-User-Context-Hash**`.

 This solution is [implemented in Symfony reverse proxy ](http://foshttpcachebundle.readthedocs.org/en/latest/features/symfony-http-cache.html) and is also accessible to [dedicated reverse proxies like Varnish](http://foshttpcache.readthedocs.org/en/latest/varnish-configuration.html).